vitaly-t/pg-promise/README.md

 * Extensive support for external SQL files
 * Support for all promise libraries

-At its inception in 2015, this library was only adding promises to the base driver, hence the name.
+At its inception in 2015, this library was only adding promises to the base driver, hence the name `pg-promise`.
-And while name `pg-promise` was kept, the library's functionality was vastly extended, with promises now being just its tiny part.
+And while the original name was kept, the library's functionality was vastly extended, with promises now being only its tiny part.

 # Support & Sponsorship